 When you ask most parents what they would be willing to sacrifice for their child’s future, the answer is usually “anything and everything.”
 They are willing to do whatever it takes to ensure that their child is successful and happy.
 But how much is too much?
 Where is the line drawn between being a supportive parent and teaching a child to be independent?

-Often it is a balancing act between taking care of the entire family, supporting one student in college and preparing for their own future.
+Often it is a balancing act between taking care of the entire family, supporting one student in college, and preparing for their own future.

 Things to Consider

-- How much has your child worked for this?
 Look back on your student’s high school years and think about how much effort went into achieving the college dream.
 Did he or she work for the grades, participate in extracurricular activities, hold a part-time job, or go the extra mile in applying to colleges?
 This kind of effort and enthusiasm certainly warrants some consideration in the borrowing decision.

-- Is your child set on this college and why?
 There are times when a student can become enamored of a particular college, and can become emotional when told it is out of financial reach.
 Before the money discussions begin, try to have a calm discussion with your child about why this college is so important.
 If the reasons are valid, it might be worth additional financial support.

-- How does it affect the family?
 It can be easy to get caught up in the excitement of one child attending college, but it should not be at the expense of the entire family.
 Make sure you have enough in reserve to afford college for any other children, can pay for household emergencies, and will still be able to afford a comfortable retirement lifestyle for yourself.